Anatomy of Agentic Memory: Taxonomy and Empirical Analysis of Evaluation and System Limitations

 DIAGRAM

-This diagram shows how Anatomy of Agentic Memory evaluates memory systems across benchmarks, metrics, backbones, and system costs.
+This diagram shows how Anatomy of Agentic Memory evaluates MAG systems with the Context Saturation Gap and LLM-as-a-judge across LoCoMo and other benchmarks.

 PROCESS

-How Anatomy of Agentic Memory Handles Evaluation and Analysis Lifecycle
+How Anatomy of Agentic Memory Handles a Memory-Augmented Generation Evaluation Session

 1. 01